Alcohol Addiction Treatment - What are the options? - UK Home Detox

 3. Have you ever felt bad or Guilty about your drinking?

-4. Have you ever had a drink first thing in the morning to steady your nerves or to get rid of a hangover (Eye-opener)?
+4. Have you ever had a drink first thing in the morning to steady your nerves or to get rid of a hangover (Eye-opener)?https://patient.info/doctor/cage-questionnaire

-Since quitting alcohol ‘cold-turkey with no medical supervision or help can be harmful, a GP may recommend the following options for you:
+If you quit drinking ‘cold-turkey’ with no medical supervision or help, it can be very dangerous.
+Therefore, a GP may recommend the following options for you:

 Home Detox Service